devi-prasad/fast-track-c/readme.md

 There are many reasons.
 We will mention only a few here.

 1. C offers very little in terms of type safety.
-This is intensional in its design.
+This is intentional in its design.
 C is extremely permissive in mixing values of different types.
 Typecasting, for example, can give rise to dumb but hard to locate bugs.
 Allowing raw addresses to be manipulated by pointer arithmetic is an